A Calm Place For Emotional Healing

 Maybe I just need to communicate better.

-Many people assume emotional abuse only occurs when a partner is clearly narcissistic, sociopathic, or personality disordered.
 But in reality, emotionally harmful relationship patterns can develop even when a partner does not have a diagnosable personality disorder.

 For adults who grew up with childhood emotional neglect or relational trauma, recognizing these patterns can be especially difficult.